 - Written Responses to Literature

-25 Books and Booktalks- All 5th grade students are expected to read 25 books this school year.
-The books should be from a variety of genres and can include nonfiction, biographies, poetry, myths, legends, and works of fiction.
-Students will be required to complete a written and oral assessment of specified genres.
-A calendar and further details will be sent home at the beginning of the year.
+Books and Booktalks- The books students choose are from a variety of genres and can include nonfiction, biographies, poetry, myths, legends, and works of fiction.
+Students will complete written and oral assessments of specified genres.

-The Everyday Math curriculum focuses on number sense, shapes, space, geometry, measurement, algebra, chance and data handling.
+The curriculum focuses on number sense, shapes, geometry, measurement, algebra, probability and data handling.

 Students participate in many activities tailored to their needs, including....